krasing/data-analysis-with-R/instructor_notes.md

     ses.order <- ordered(ses, levels = c("low", "middle", "high"))
     levels = c("low", "middle", "high")
     reddit$age.range <- factor(reddit$age.range, levels=levels, ordered = TRUE)

+## Swirl

+We recommend anyone new to R and RStudio to try Swirl (statistics with interactive R learning).
+Swirl is a software package for the R statistical programming language.
+Its purpose is to teach statistics and R commands interactively.

+Type the following commands in the Console, pressing Enter or Return after each line:

+    install.packages("swirl")
+    library(swirl)
+    swirl()

+Note that the > symbol at the beginning of the line is R's prompt for you type something into the console.
+We include it here so you know that the above commands are to be typed into the console and not elsewhere.
+The part you type begins after >.

 ## Single variables